Les Huckfield is a lecturer and researcher at the Open University and supervises doctoral students at Glasgow Caledonian University.

 He has two main specialities – European Union affairs and the third sector (voluntary, community, social enterprise and cooperatives)

-There is a strong linkage throughout all this with Les’ continuing EU funding activities.
+As shown below, there is a strong linkage throughout all this with Les’ continuing EU funding activities.

 Events shows forthcoming events in which Les is involved